Detox Drinks: Will They Help?

 Doctors and healthcare providers should always be consulted before any detox drinks are consumed because the body is very vulnerable following addiction and withdrawal.
-The contents of detox drinks could cause adverse reactions with any medications that are being administered during the withdrawal process.
+Furthermore, the contents of detox drinks could cause adverse reactions with any medications that are being administered during the withdrawal process.

-Mental Health Daily suggests that detox drinks are best used “for only the people who really need” them, and even then, with the explicit supervision of a healthcare provider.
-The healthcare provider will be able to recommend the best dosage that may minimize withdrawal symptoms, while still ensuring that the body’s systems are allowed to heal and achieve balance, even as the withdrawal medication is at work.
+Since detox drinks are still largely untested and unverified, it is best to err on the side of caution.
+Your healthcare provider will be able to recommend the best dosage that may provide a nutritional benefit, while still ensuring that the body’s systems are allowed to heal and achieve balance — even as the withdrawal medication is at work.